fence-io/website/content/articles/policy-engine/kubewarden/index.md

 **Rust**: Known for its performance and safety, Rust is a popular choice for writing Kubewarden policies.

-**Go**: Go offers simplicity and readability, making it another viable option for policy authors.
+**Go**: offers simplicity and readability, making it another viable option for policy authors.

-**AssemblyScript**: A TypeScript-like language that provides a more approachable syntax for JavaScript and TypeScript developers.
+**Rego**: high-level declarative language used in Open Policy Agent and Gatekeeper for defining and enforcing policies.

 The flexibility of using **WebAssembly** means that policies can leverage existing libraries and tools within these languages, making it easier to implement complex logic and integrations.